-There are also V2X non-safety applications: Cooperative Adaptive Cruise Control, V2N Traffic Flow control, which will help to steer the traffic flow of the streets as well as impact saving of oil and limit of pollution (Co2) and street heat.
+There are also V2X non-safety applications: Cooperative Adaptive Cruise Control, and V2N Traffic Flow control, which will help to steer the traffic flow of the streets as well as impact saving of oil and limit pollution (Co2) and street heat.

 Does it mean, that there is no, plan for remote driving communication?
-Let’s check than what 3GPP engineers are cooking in a frame of 5G mobile network world [TR 22.186].
+Let’s check than what 3GPP engineers are cooking in a frame of the 5G mobile network world [TR 22.186].

 Future of V2X